rubensrocha/fruit-farm/README.md

 Modified version of Fruit-Farm Script.

 ### Warning <br>
-Files of the project will be updated when i finish template integration.

 Code contributions (pull request) will be accepted only after the first release version.

 #### Objectives: